mpflueger/gan-vis/docs/index.md

 ```
 ![Losses for InfoGAN at c=3](assets/infogan_c3_v2_50k_loss_plot.png){: .center}
 {% include video.html src="assets/infogan_c3_v2_50k.webm" %}
-*REVIEW NOTE: is it worth keeping this video?*
+*This one works exactly as we want, the three generator modes immediately split apart and capture the three data modes.*

 ![Losses for InfoGAN at c=3](assets/infogan_c3_v4_loss_plot.png){: .center}
 {% include video.html src="assets/infogan_c3_v4.webm" %}
+*This run is less ideal, two of the generator modes get stuck on one data mode for a while, though they did eventually shake apart around step 71000.*

 Cool!
 With $$c=3$$, sometimes the generator will immediately split out to capture all 3 modes, but that isn’t always the case, as we see above.
 Two of the generator modes got stuck on one of the data modes for quite a while, and eventually, around step 71000, got shaken loose by random noise.
 (This noise arrives in the form of random samples drawn from the data distribution and random samples from the generator, both of which feed to the discriminator gradient updates.)
 It is worth considering though, that if we had just been looking at the loss plot, we might have already stopped training by that point, as it would have looked stagnant for a while.
 Maybe we can reduce the chances of missing a mode by increasing $$c$$ to 6 modes:

 ### Runs at $$c=6$$
 By increasing the generator modes to 6 we increase the odds that all modes of the data will be captured, but even in an ideal case where 2 generator modes attach to each data mode, this will not be a good model of the data due to the cost function that tries to keep the generator modes separable.
-We see that the discriminator attempts to exploit this by selecting the region between each pair of generator modes that have attached to data mode.
+We see that the discriminator attempts to exploit this by selecting the region between each pair of generator modes that have attached to a data mode.
 In other cases we could see one data mode with 3 generator modes, and another with 1, and this will make the data representation of the generator even worse.
 Remember that this model cannot learn the relative weights of the generator modes (values of $$c$$), so if our different data modes have weights that are different from our generator modes, the generator cannot match this through learning.

 Here we see two different ways this can turn out (there are probably more, but these are the ones I see most often), so we are back to the point of having to be a little lucky in the training process.